Ontario- Agawa Fall Colours

 Niagara Falls to Ottawa

-On this day, after a free morning in Niagara you will begin your journey back to Ottawa.
-You can expect to arrive back at Westgate Mall in the evening.
+After breakfast and a free morning in Niagara, you will begin your journey back to Ottawa.
+You can expect to arrive back at Carlingwood Mall in the evening.
+(B)

 Hotel Information